suchitbaniya/logs/README.md

 # logs
-code changing log file to json format
+code changing log file to json format. this is a log file.